kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 type: Observability
 ---

-Out of the box, Kyma provides **telemetry** tools to collect and expose raw data, such as metrics, traces, and log data.
+Out of the box, Kyma provides tools to collect and expose **telemetry** data, such as metrics, traces, and log data.

 Of course, you'll want to view and analyse the data you're collecting.
 This is where **observability** comes in.